jbakalarski/ShortenThis/README.md

 ## 🚀 Features
 * Setup screen on first run
-* Authentication by password (not available in version hosted by me)
+* Authentication by password
-* Settings screen (not available in version hosted by me)
+* Settings screen
-* Users screen (not available in version hosted by me)
+* Users screen
 * Shortening URL with custom short URL (if not provided, short URL will be set to random string of length provided in setup)
 * Stats of shortened URL
 * Option to delete link in control panel